nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - `EMAIL`: saebyeok@example.com

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The fields do not have to be any specific order.
+The fields do not have to be in any specific order.
 For example, `MAJOR` can come before `STUDENT_NAME`.
 </div>

 Using the fields above, type this into the command box: `add n/Sae Byeok m/CS id/e1111111 y/1 p/87438007 e/saebyeok@example.com` and press **Enter**.